cristiandean/dojotools-vscode/README.md

-# dojotools README
+# Dojo Tools

-It is a set of tools to be used in coding dojos.
+It's a vscode extension which contains a set of tools to be used in coding dojos.

 ## Features